tonychen05/ohio-discord-bot-2024/README.md

 [The GitHub Docs article on cloning a repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) covers some of the different ways you can clone a repo.
 The following instructions will tell you how to use the command line to clone a repo, as you will be doing later steps via the command line as well.

-First, you should get the URL for the repo by clicking the green **Code** button near the top right of this page.
+First, you should get the URL for the repo by clicking the green **Code** button near the top right of the GitHub page for the fork you created in step 1.

 Now you should open a terminal window.
 Navigate to a directory where you would like to keep the local repo.
 (You should pick a directory that is easy to access from the command line, i.e. a directory that is not nested too deep in your file tree.)